CodePi/Units/README.md

 ## Features
 * Units safety enforced at compile time.
 * Most conversion operations compile down to single assembly instruction.
 * Zero size overhead.
-The unit storage is exact the size of the floating point type that represents it (float or double)
+The unit storage is exactly the size of the floating point type that represents it (float or double).
 * Supports more than a dozen measurement categories.
 E.g. distance, speed, temperature, etc..
 * Supports more than 100 varied units.
 * Easy to add new units and categories.
 Typically one line of code per new unit.